Go away on an impulse, because you feel like it or the opportunity arises

 In other words, it may be a chance to enjoy an “upmarket” stay in top-of-the-range accommodation with services of the same standard and for the same budget you would have paid for “regular” accommodation.

-The easiest method is to pay a visit to a well-known search engine and type in “Last minute camping reservation”.
+An other method is to pay a visit to a well-known search engine and type in “Last minute camping reservation”.
 The good news is that among the hundreds of answers, you are sure to find what you’re looking for.
 The bad news is that unless you have some idea what you’re looking for (destination, type of campsite, etc.), you will probably spend long evenings in front of your computer screen.

 This is also a way to choose your destination.
 Some campsites have special offers on their websites for certain times of year to make sure their rental accommodation is fully booked (out of season, long weekends in spring, in particular), or later in the season to make up for cancellations.
 The offers are only valid for a short time, so they’re perfect if you want to go away… right away!